GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Mystic.md

 ###### If not playing with the Tension optional rules, † the bonus is instead equal to your missing hitpoints and ‡ you reduce the spell sickness everytime you lose hitpoints.

 ### 9) Expanded Magical Art
-You may now reduce attributes other than what you chose for your Magical Art feature to gain the benefits of the spellburn, but must reduce such an attribute by 2 for every +1 benefit to be gained this way.
+You may now reduce attributes other than what you chose for your Magical Art feature to gain the benefits of the spellshock, but must reduce such an attribute by 2 for every +1 benefit to be gained this way.

 ### Splash or Specialize
 At levels 5 and 10, you may choose to splash another class into your training or choose instead to specialize.
 If you already specialized, you must splash.

 #### Specialize
 If you specialize as a mystic, you gain the following:
-You gain access to a pact magic method of spellcasting.
-If you took one of them as a result of the Pact feature and lost your ability to perform Wyrding, you may alternative regain the ability to perform wyrding.
+You gain access to a pact, in addition to any you may already have.
+If you took one of them as a result of the Pact feature and lost your ability to perform Wyrding, you may alternatively regain the ability to perform wyrding.

 #### Splash
 If you splash mystic as a member of another class, you gain the same benefits as a mystic which specializes.
 Additionally, you choose an attribute.
 It is increased by 1.